alozano-77/AWS-SAA-C02-Course/README.md

 when you have more than two records to respond with, but don't want the complexity or the overhead of weighted routing.

+### 1.9.6.
+Route 53 Interoperability

+R53 can act as a Domain Registrar and/or Domain Hosting.

+When acting as both roles, it first accepts an annual fee to register a domain.
+R53 Domain Registrar then liases with R53 Domain Hosting and a public hosted zone is created, which allocates 4 Name Servers (NS) to host that zone for a monthly fee.
+These NS are later returned to the Registrar, which passes them along to the TLD Registry.
+An entry for the registered domain is then added in the Registry using NS delegation records pointing at those 4 NS making the domain to become active in the public DNS system.

+When acting as a Registrar only, the domain is registered via R53 but the NS records are set to externally hosted NS.
+This architecture is rarely used.

+When acting as a Domain Hosting only, a third-party Domain Registrar registers the domain and communicates with the TLD Registry, while R53 allocates and host NS.

 ---

 ## 1.10.
 Relational-Database-Service-RDS